VaRank initial filtering

 It provides a comprehensive workflow for annotating and ranking SNVs and indels.

-If you are interested by Structural Variation (SV) ANNOTATION, please go to the AnnotSV software homepage.
+If you are interested by Structural Variation (SV) ANNOTATION and RANKING, please go to the AnnotSV software homepage.

 - Prioritization score, to rank variants according to their predicted pathogenic status.